gautamkrishnar/naughtychecker.js/README.md

 NodeJS module to check Naughty Strings.
 Naughty Strings is a set of strings which have a high probability of causing issues when used as user-input data.

 ### Why Test Naughty Strings?
-Even multi-billion dollar companies like are using automated tests to validate the input.
+Even multi-billion dollar companies like Twitter are using automated tests to validate the input.
 You can't tweet a  zero-width space (U+200B) on Twitter:

 ![Example](http://i.imgur.com/HyDg2eV.gif)